 How Long Does the Liquidation Process Take?

-What Happens After I Have Liquidated my Company?
+What Happens After I Have Liquidated my Limited Company?

 • Your responsibility for the company’s debts ceases, provided there was no wrongful or fraudulent trading.
 It’s a significant relief, as the financial burdens associated with running the company are lifted.